A Fundamental Inequality Governing the Rate Coding Response of Sensory Neurons: Implications for mechanisms of sensory transduction

-Equation (\ref{bridge}) the constraint imposed by the inequality on the model of Meddis.
+Equation (\ref{bridge}) is therefore the constraint imposed by the inequality on the model of Meddis.
+Put in a different way: If the firing rate values obtained from the Meddis model are to match experimental data (which themselves obey the inequality), the model parameters must follow the constraint imposed by (\ref{bridge}).

-Equation (\ref{bridge}) can be interpreted in the following manner.
-If recordings of neural activity are to follow (\ref{inequality}) then for the model to match these recordings it must too obey a constraint whereby the choice of $y, l, r$ lies close to the value of $\bar{k}_\text{sp}$ according to (\ref{bridge}).
 An inspection of the parameters reported by Meddis appears to confirm this case.
-In \citet{meddis1986simulation} and \citet{meddis1988simulation}, values of $l/r \approx 2.5$ and $y \approx 5$ were chosen as the parameters of best choice.
-Independently, a value of $\bar{k}_\text{sp} \approx 33$ was used to give the correct level of spontaneous activity.
+In \cite{meddis1986simulation} and \cite{meddis1988simulation}, values of $r/l = 2.5$ and $y = 5$ were chosen as the parameters of best choice.
+Independently, a value of $\bar{k}_\text{sp} = 33$ was used to give the correct level of spontaneous activity.
 The two sides of (\ref{bridge}) are of the same order of magnitude.
-These parameters were further refined in \citet{sumner2002revised,sumner2003adaptation} where $l/r$ remains 2.5 but $y$ was increased to 10.
-The two sides are now identical in value demonstrating the utility of the inequality.
+These parameters were further refined in \cite{sumner2002revised,sumner2003adaptation} where $r/l$ remained 2.5 but $y$ was increased to 10.

+In its original conception, the search for a set of optimal parameter values for the Meddis model involved a laborious process of combing through a complex parameter landscape using the hill climbing method \cite{meddis1988simulation}.
+The advantage conveyed by the inequality is that it allows for the derivation of (\ref{bridge}) which enables expedited exploration of the model by constraining the parameter space.
+Equation (\ref{bridge}) would not be evident from an inspection of (\ref{meddis1}-\ref{meddis3}) alone.